DPD and the perils of doing chatbots badly

 6 min read

-If you missed it, last week the delivery company DPD landed in some hot water after a tweet from Ashley Beauchamp talking about its chatbot went viral.
+If you missed it, last week the delivery company DPD landed in some hot water after a viral post on twitter from musician Ashley Beauchamp talking about its chatbot went viral a tweet from Ashley Beauchamp talking about its chatbot went viral.
 The story was picked up by multiple publications, including the BBC.
 Here’s what happened.

-Ashley was looking for some information about his orders, which the bot was unable to do.
-It was then unable to pass him to a human agent to resolve the queries.
+Ashley was trying to track a parcel, but the bot was unable to help.
+It also failed to connect him to human customer service to resolve the queries.

 So Ashley decided to have some fun with the bot.
 In the course of a few more messages the DPD bot:

-• Called itself (DPD) the worst delivery firm in the world.
+Called itself a useless chatbot and described DPD as the worst delivery firm in the world, with terrible service

 (Source: Ashley Beauchamp, X)